rvbos/rvbos/README.md

 :rocket: My previous professional experience consists of: business consulting, sales (in an IT product company) and projects coordination.
 You can read more on my <a href="https://www.linkedin.com/in/aleksandra-rabos/">LinkedIn</a>.
 Now I would like to work on the more technical side.

 :rocket: I have strong understanding of HTML, CSS and JavaScript.
 I am constantly learning.
 Currently I am delving into React.
+I am working on my own projects.

 :rocket: Technologies and tools I use: